Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2014--sample-paper-1_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-I’m thinking of two different numbers.
+I'm thinking of two different numbers.
 When I combine them using this rule, I get the answer $9$.
 What could my two numbers be?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>I’m thinking of two different numbers.
+<pre class='language-latex'><code class='language-latex'>I'm thinking of two different numbers.
 When I combine them using this rule, I get the answer $9$.
 What could my two numbers be?
 </code></pre>
 </div>